 - Reviewed by subject matter expert: Prof K. Ilett (ver1)

 - All courses are reviewed annually, as well as being updated as new knowledge becomes known.

-This course has been designed to provide you with sufficient information to understand how breastmilk is affected by medications, social drugs and environmental contaminants, and how that in turn might affect the breastfeeding infant.
+This course has been designed to provide you with sufficient information to understand how human milk is affected by medications, social drugs, and environmental contaminants, and how that, in turn, might affect the breast/chest feeding infant.

 On successful completion of this course you will be able to

 - Describe how drugs are transferred into human milk, listing what influences the concentration of drugs in human milk.